Incorporating Social Awareness into Control of Unknown Multi-Agent Systems: A Real-Time Spatiotemporal Tubes Approach: Designing Spatiotemporal Tubes (STTs)

-The third term addresses inter-agent collision avoidance between agent $k$ and its neighboring agent $l \in \Ag \setminus \{k\}$.
-It is activated through a switching function $\beta^{(k,l)}$ when the STT centre of the $k$-th agent $\cen^{(k)}(t)$ approaches the STT centre of the $l$-th agent:
+The third term addresses inter-agent collision avoidance between agent $k$ and its neighboring agent $l \in \mathcal{N}^{(k)}_a(t)$.
+It is activated through a switching function $\beta^{(k,l)}$ when the STT center of the $k$-th agent $\cen^{(k)}(t)$ approaches the STT center of the $l$-th agent:

 where $\rad_{max}^{(k,l)}=\rad_{max}^{(k)}+\rad_{max}^{(l)}$.

 Once the switching function is activated, the inter-agent collision avoidance is mainly governed by the arbitrary positive constants $\hat h_{2}^{(k,l)},\hat h_{3}^{(k,l)} \in \R^+$ dictating the repulsion rates from neighboring agent, and the two vectors $\hat m^{(k,l)}(t),\hat v{(k,l)}(t)\in \R^n$, defined as: